hitochan777/forest_aligner/README.md

     3. In case of sentences that failed to parse:
-         Use a blank line, a 0 on a line by itself, or the Berkeley parser default failure string: (()) to tell Nile to skip the affected sentence pair.
+         Use a blank line, a 0 on a line by itself, or the Berkeley parser default failure string: (()) to tell forest-aligner to skip the affected sentence pair.

 ###3.
 Tables from GIZA++ output (Brown et al., 1993; Och and Ney, 2003)
 We run GIZA++ Model-4 on a large corpus, and compute p(e|f) and p(f|w) word association tables from simply counting links in the final Viterbi alignment.
 If you don't have time to run Model-4, that's fine.
 We've seen benefits from using counts from just HMM or Model-1 training.